Forest School

 Staff involved in forest school

 During our forest school activities there will usually be 2 members of staff within the forest area.
-In any emergency one member of staff will take the child/ person into the building to preform first aid.
-Because our Forest school is very close to the school building we do any first aid in the school building.
+In any emergency one member of staff will take the child/ person into the building to preform first aid, minor injuries will be treated on site.
 If by any chance one member of staff is alone in an emergency the member of staff will send a responsible child or volunteer to the main school office to get help.

 Mrs Atkinson- Leader/ first aid